lbrgriffith/3-digit-password/README.md

 Please make sure to update tests as appropriate.

 ## License
 Distributed under the MIT License.
-See 'LICENSE' for more information.
+See **LICENSE** for more information.

 This README provides a clear and concise explanation of your project and how to interact with it.